ziacik/nx-tools/README.md

 - [@ziacik/upgrade-verify](packages/upgrade-verify): A plugin focused on verifying the upgrade of nx workspace to a new version.
 It provides executors to help verifying that after the upgrade the generated builds are generating similar files as before the upgrade.

+- [@ziacik/azure-func](packages/azure-func): A plugin focused on generating, serving and publishing Azure Function applications.

 Please refer to the documentation of each plugin for more detailed information on their specific features.

 ## License